Education: B.A. from Colorado College, Masters from Keck School of Medicine USC

 Today, we rise with the sun for an early morning paddle through Kona’s crystal blue waters.
 Kayaking and swimming in the gentle pacific waves, we keep our eyes peeled for spinner dolphins, green turtles, and manta rays.
 After the paddle tour, we enjoy lunch on the beach and then head over to Big Island Bees to learn about the importance of pollinators and beekeeping on the Island.

 On day 3, we challenge ourselves to an introductory surf class in Kona before heading North to Hapuna Beach, one of the island’s most famous beaches, for an afternoon of snorkeling and hiking along the enchanting coastline.

 Relocating to the east side of the Big Island, we hike through the lush tropical rainforest, passing wild ferns, orchids, and bamboo stalks, before arriving at the impressive 400 ft Akaka waterfall.
 We also visit Rainbow Falls, a waterfall that cascades over a lava cave and is rumoured to be home to the ancient Hawaiian goddess of the moon.

 Traveling clockwise around the island, we arrive in Hilo Bay.
-Here, we visit the Imiloa Astronomy center to learn about the importance and cultural significance of astronomy to Hawaiians.
-We also discover and learn from our local guide about the controversy surrounding modern telescopes atop the historic and culturally significant Mauna Kea.
+Here, we join the incredible community of volunteers at Rainbow Friend's Animal Sanctuary to care for the island's companion animals, cats, and dogs.
+While in Hilo, we also visit the Imiloa Astronomy center to learn about the importance and cultural significance of astronomy to Hawaiians.
+Here, we discover and learn from our local guide about the controversy surrounding modern telescopes atop the historic and culturally significant Mauna Kea.